-I was initially unsure about purchasing the first book in this series, mainly due to the cover, which I found off-putting.
+I was initially unsure about purchasing these books, mainly due to the cover, which I found off-putting.
 I know you are told never to judge a book by its cover, but to me, the cover is important, as I feel it conveys the tone of the story.

-However, having now started to read these books, I am glad I overcame my initial feeling with the first one, because I am really enjoying this story.
-It's grim, violent, and graphic, but not overtly so; it is also full of interesting characters who, while capable of extreme brutality, are still essentially likeable, with a number of them based on historical figures, adding another layer of interest.
+However, having now started to read these books, I am glad I overcame my initial feelings, because I am really enjoying this story.
+It's grim, violent, and graphic, though not overtly so; it is also full of interesting characters who, while capable of extreme brutality, are still essentially likeable, with a number of them based on historical figures, which adds another layer of interest.

-The events mainly revolve around BJarki and Tor, who initially meet as they head towards Eresburg, a place where they can hopefully become Berserkers.
+The events mainly revolve around BJarki and Tor, who initially meet as they head towards Eresburg, a place where they can hopefully become Berserkers, but which then develops into further adventures as their circumstances change.

 Two pagan fighters